 The Internal Revenue Service ("IRS") completed examinations of our federal income tax returns for the years 2000 through 2007 and issued proposed assessments for unpaid taxes, interest and penalties related to our treatment of the flow-through income and loss from an investment in a portfolio of residual interests of Real Estate Mortgage Investment Conduits ("REMICs").
 The IRS indicated that it did not believe that, for various reasons, we had established sufficient tax basis in the REMIC residual interests to deduct the losses from taxable income.
-The proposed assessment for taxes and penalties related to these matters is \$197.5 million and at March 31, 2014, there would also be interest of approximately \$157.9 million.
+The proposed assessment for taxes and penalties related to these matters is \$197.5 million and at June 30, 2014, there would also be interest of approximately \$161.3 million.
 In addition, depending on the outcome of this matter, additional state income taxes and state interest may become due when a final resolution is reached.
-As of March 31, 2014, those state taxes and interest would approximate \$46.3 million.
+As of June 30, 2014, those state taxes and interest would approximate \$46.7 million.
 In addition, there could also be state tax penalties.

-Our total amount of unrecognized tax benefits as of March 31, 2014 is \$105.6 million, which represents the tax benefits generated by the REMIC portfolio included in our tax returns that we have not taken benefit for in our financial statements, including any related interest.
+Our total amount of unrecognized tax benefits as of June 30, 2014 is \$105.8 million, which represents the tax benefits generated by the REMIC portfolio included in our tax returns that we have not taken benefit for in our financial statements, including any related interest.
 We continue to believe that our previously recorded tax provisions and liabilities are appropriate.
 However, we would need to make appropriate adjustments, which could be material, to our tax provision and liabilities if our view of the probability of success in this matter changes, and the ultimate resolution of this matter could have a material negative impact on our effective tax rate, results of operations, cash flows and statutory capital.
-In this regard, see our risk factors titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements" and "State capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."
+In this regard, see our risk factors titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements and our returns may decrease if we are required to maintain significantly more capital in order to maintain our eligibility" and "State capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."